dwindleduck/Mancala/README.md

 - As a user, I want to see the game board
 ```
-The game is a class
-Each side of the board is an array of pits
+Each side of the board is an array of pit objects
-Each pit is an array of stones
+Each pit is object containing a name and an array of stones
-Each store is also an array of stones
 All stones are used interchangably, but will eventually have unique characteristics like color
 ```